Skip to contents

 Function trajectoryConvergence returns a list with two elements:

-• tau: A matrix with the statistic (Mann-Kendall's tau) of the convergence/divergence test between trajectories.
-If symmetric=TRUE then the matrix is square.
-Otherwise the statistic of the test of the row trajectory approaching the column trajectory.
+• tau: A single value or a matrix with the statistic (Mann-Kendall's tau) of the convergence/divergence test between trajectories.
+If type = "pairwise.symmetric" then the matrix is square and if type = "pairwise.asymmetric" the statistic of the test of the row trajectory approaching the column trajectory.
+If type = "multiple" tau is a single value.

-• p.value: A matrix with the p-value of the convergence/divergence test between trajectories.
-If symmetric=TRUE then the matrix is square.
-Otherwise the p-value indicates the test of the row trajectory approaching the column trajectory.
+• p.value: A single value or a matrix with the p-value of the convergence/divergence test between trajectories.
+If type = "pairwise.symmetric" then the matrix of p-values is square and if type = "pairwise.asymmetric" then the p-value indicates the test of the row trajectory approaching the column trajectory.
+If type = "multiple" p-value is a single value.

 Function trajectoryShifts returns an object of class data.frame describing trajectory shifts (i.e. advances and delays).
 The columns of the data.frame are: